pypa/twine/README.rst

 Disabling Keyring
 ~~~~~~~~~~~~~~~~~

-In some cases, the presence of keyring may be an impediment.
+In some cases, the presence of keyring may be problemmatic.
 To disable
-keyring and defer to a prompt for passwords, simply uninstall ``keyring``
+keyring and defer to a prompt for passwords, uninstall ``keyring``
-or if that's not an option, you can also configure Keyring to be disabled.
+or if that's not an option, you can also configure keyring to be disabled.

 See `twine 338 <https://github.com/pypa/twine/issues/338>` for a
 discussion on ways to do that.